p0nk0/tictactoe/README.md

 Reach out to another fellow here and play against their random bot.
 If no one is available feel free to move on to exercise 2.

+> At this point you are done with exercise 1.
+Congrats!
+> Before moving on to exercise 2, feel free to save your work,
+> and commit it and push it to github.

 ### Exercise 2

+We now have a working random strategy.
+Let's improve it!

+The next strategies we'll implement are "If there is a move I can make __right now__ that wins, let's do it, otherwise do a random move".
+To do this we'll need to evaluate all "next possible moves", but first, let's do something
+simpler:

-One question you might ask is: What if the game is already over?
+One question you might ask is: Is already over?
 Has someone already won?
 Is there a tie?
 Is a piece ready to be placed/does the game continue?

 Your task for exercise 2 is implementing: